CodeMaxx/CodeMaxx.github.io/_writeups/backdoorctf16/3imagelover.md

 ## Write-up

+**The challenge was updated.
+Scroll down to see the updates solution**

 When I went to the specified website it said:

 >Imagelover loves viewing pictures of people.
 He has opened this website so that you can share your pics with him.
 Imagelover visits the image with his flag as a sign of gratitude.